teu-mei-iapp/LCA-Database/README.md

 **General Disclaimer**<br>
 The aim of this database is to gather and document LCA Data for common fabrication processes and chemicals in the field of microelectronics, with a focus on organic and printed electronics.<br>
-While we aim to bridge a gap of missing Flows in common databases, a license for one of them is still required to properly conduct a Life-Cycle Analysis to gain access to data for common chemicals and background processes, as well as impact assessment methods, required for calculations.
+While we aim to bridge a gap of missing Flows in common databases, a license for one of them (e.g. ecoinvent https://ecoinvent.org/) is still required to properly conduct a Life-Cycle Analysis to gain access to data for common chemicals and background processes, as well as impact assessment methods, required for calculations.
+#kurzes Statement über Datenbanken vs software (was wird required)
+#Vermerk auf Paper, aber kein generelles Tutorial über Softwarenutzung -> link zu openLCA Doc

 **Structure of the LCA Database**<br>
 The LCA Database contains a structure of grouped LCA tables containing Fabrication and System Processes and Flows connected to the Process of Record.